uwplse/potpie/Claims.md

 ## Claims
-1. `stack_pure`: This captures what it means for an expression to preserve the stack: the rest of the stack will be the same before and after.
+1. `stack_pure`: This captures what it means for an expression to preserve the stack: the stack will be the same before and after execution of a stack-preserving expression.
 6. `transform_prop_exprs_adequacy_forward`: The formalization is very similar to the prose description in theorem 4.
 7. `UIP_AbsEnv`: This is just UIP for specifications in our source logic